 Navy Pier Shoreline Boats

 Navy Pier is one of the city’s most popular attractions — and for good reason.
 There’s something for everyone to enjoy at this historic lakefront spot.
-Here’s just a few of the many things to see and do there during the summer:
+Here are just a few of the many things to see and do there during the summer:

 Explore a city park